keylogme/keylogme-zero/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### USB name
+### Linux

-A usb device connected to computer has a unique name.
+A usb device connected to a Linux computer has a device file in /dev/input folder.
+One device may have multiple device files associated, each file would have a purpose (called Device Page in HID Usage Tables for USB v1.6), a keyboard can have also volume controls or an embedded mouse.
+The device file will register the events on the keyboard.
-To get the name of the device, you can use the following command:
+In keylogme-zero for Linux, you get the usb name of the device.
+To get it, you can use the following command:

 ```sh
 apt install input-utils